Superradiant Axionic Black-Hole Clouds as Seeds for Graviton Squeezing

 In this letter, we propose that gravitons in a multi-mode squeezed state are emitted due to the non-linear axion-graviton interaction.
 Superradiant instability leads to the formation of an axionic cloud-condensate around a rotating BH, the so called ``gravitational atom" \cite{arvanitaki,arvanitaki2,arvanitaki3,arvanitaki4,BritoCardoso,VicenteCardoso} ({\it c.f.} figure \ref{axion_cloud}).
 The dominant squeezing process is that of the annihilation of two axions into a pair of entangled gravitons, the gravitational analogue of SFWM.
 This arises from the kinetic axion term in the GR lagrangian, which contains a coupling of two axions to two gravitons.
 The gravitational Chern-Simons (CS) anomaly~\cite{Jackiw:2003pm,Duncan:1992vz,Alexander:2009tp} around a rotating BH, induces a decay process of a single axion into two gravitons and provides the gravitational analogue of SPDC.
 Because of the large occupation number of axions in the condensate, such decay amplitudes are significantly enhanced over, amplitudes for single or two-axion Fock states; the axion classical background mimics the coherent pump field in SPDC/SFWM.

 The axionic fields in the BH cloud can have diverse origins.
-Our axions are either model-independent string-axions (Kalb-Ramond (KR) axions) ~\cite{Svrcek:2006yi,Duncan:1992vz} or are equivalent to the totally antisymmetric components of torsion in Einstein-Cartan models~\cite{Duncan:1992vz,iorio} for contorted spacetime geometries.
-The squeezing effect is proportional to the coupling strength of the axion to the (gravitational) CS anomaly.
+Our axions are either string-compactification axions or string-model-independent axions (Kalb-Ramond (KR) axions) ~\cite{Svrcek:2006yi,Duncan:1992vz} or are equivalent to the totally antisymmetric components of torsion in Einstein-Cartan models~\cite{Duncan:1992vz,iorio} for contorted spacetime geometries, provided mechanisms for making all such axions massive are in place.

 {\it \textbf{Superradiance}}.
 It is known that a rotating black hole (BH) has a superradiant instability, where bosonic particles are abundantly produced \cite{BritoCardoso}.
 Upon extracting rotational energy from the BH, these particles exist in quasibound states around the BH interpreted as a condensate-like distribution.
 In a background of a Kerr BH~\cite{Kerr:1963ud} of mass $\mathcal{M}$, angular momentum $\mathcal{J}_H$ and spin parameter $ \alpha = \mathcal{J}_H/\mathcal{M}$, the Klein-Gordon equation (KG) for a massive (pseudo)scalar field, of mass $\mu_b$, admits quasibound states, which are labeled by integer numbers $\left(n,l,m\right)$.
 We shall denote as $r_{\pm}$ the outer ($+$) and inner ($-$) event horizons, respectively.
 We shall work in the non-relativistic regime \cite{Detweiller}, that is, when the Compton wavelength of the axion $\lambda_C\sim1/\mu_b$ is much larger than the black hole radius and the BH-axion binding energy is small compared to the axion rest mass.
 In this regime, the angular part of the solution of KG is described by spherical harmonics, while the effective radial equation reduces to a Coulomb-like problem, with solutions resembling the wavefunctions of the hydrogen atom \cite{Chandrasekhar1998-zk}.
 The imaginary part of the frequency \(\omega_I\) drives the superradiant instability with a growth $\sim e^{\omega_I t}$, provided the real part of the frequency, $ \omega$, satisfies the superradiant condition~\cite{Bekenstein:1973mi} $\omega<m \Omega_{H}$, where $\Omega_H$ is the angular velocity of the event horizon.
 For the real part of the frequency, we have~\cite{BritoCardoso}: